hkaraoguz/fairness_analysis_example/README.md

 ![Statistical Parity Difference](docs/spd.png)

-This measure gives the difference between the probability of unprivileged group getting a positive outcome versus the probability of privileged group getting a positive outcome.
+This metric gives the difference between the probability of unprivileged group getting a positive outcome versus the probability of privileged group getting a positive outcome.

 * Values less than 0 indicate that, privileged group has higher proportion of predicted positive outcomes than unprivileged group.
 * Value 0 indicates that, there is no difference between two groups